Khorrlybobo/Prediction-of-Oral-Cancer-Using-Different-Convolutional-Neural-Networks-and-Comparing-Their-Metrics/README.md

    - Comparative analysis of the metrics is performed to identify the most effective architecture for oral cancer prediction.

 # [E] Results and Analysis

-Here's the updated Results and Analysis section for each CNN architecture:

 ### VGG16
 The VGG16 model achieved the following performance metrics: